 Employee Benefits: Design or TPA Assistance

-At B3PA, the third-party benefits administrator powered by HR Service, we are eager to help you navigate through this confusion.
+At B3PA, the third-party benefits administrator division of HR Service, we are eager to help you navigate through this confusion.
 With 20+ years’ experience in administering FSA, HSA, HRA, LFSA, Commuter, and transit benefits, we have the expertise to help you design the program that works best for you at b3pa.com.